of Impressions

-Media Schedule for All Campaigns
+Media Schedule for All Promotional Campaigns

 Once you have identified your target publications, and have a rough idea of cost (you can estimate by using the rate card (I usually calculate 60% of the rate card)), you can establish a media schedule.
 This is a chart that shows which publications you will use, along with the projected run dates.
-I typically setup the schedules within a spreadsheet.
+I typically set up the schedules within a spreadsheet.

-When determining the media schedule, you have decide if you will have an ongoing campaign throughout the year, or if you only have the budget to advertise during the launch (and perhaps periodically thereafter).
+When determining the media schedule, you have decided if you will have an ongoing campaign throughout the year, or if you only have the budget to advertise during the launch (and perhaps periodically thereafter).
 The ultimate decision is the ongoing return–I let the ROI determine the continued investment).

 I typically get the greatest returns during the launch and diminishing returns thereafter (and these will require an ongoing promotion to bring a positive direct response return).
 If the later returns still meet your minimum ROI requirements, and you have the budget, then you should continue the investment.